miaojiang1987/paganda/README.md

 # paganda

-## PAGANDA for reinforcement learning
+## PAGANDA for reinforcement learningGANDA for game theoretic decision-focused learning